rvm/rvm/help/autolibs.md

 rvm install --autolibs=packages
 ```

-You can also optionally enforce a package manager if you are using smf or on OS X by issuing one of the following instead of 4: `brew, homebrew, osx_brew, port, macports, osx_port, fink, osx_fink`
+You can also optionally enforce a package manager if you are using smf or on OS X by issuing one of the following instead of 4: `brew, homebrew, osx_brew, port, macports, osx_port, fink, osx_fink, rvm_pkg`

 ## Other options (2, 1 and 0).